 At this museum, you’ll find a ton of incredible military artifacts from the Civil War.
 Specifically, you’ll find everything from uniforms to gear from Operation Desert Storm.

-Savannah has an Old Town Trolley Tour and is a great way to get a feel for the city of Savannah.
-Hop onto the trolley as you ride around the city, learning all about the attractions and landmarks in the city.
+Savannah has an Old Town Trolley Tour which is a great way to get a feel for the city of Savannah.
+Hop onto the trolley as you ride around the city, learning all about the attractions and historic landmarks in the city.

 The Confederate Army occupied this fort during the Civil War.
 While this place is an excellent bit of historical significance that your family can explore, there are also great views of the marsh and the river.